RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Yiyang-Zhou/_index.md

     link: https://github.com/TheDarrrkForest
 ---

-I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen, focusing on the formal verification of **Decoy-State QKD Protocol**.
-Later in 2025, I will join the group as an M.Sc.
-Candidate.
+I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
+My research focuses on the formal verification of *Decoy-State QKD Protocols*.
+Later in 2025, I will join the group as a M.Sc. candidate.